 It features exhibits detailing the region’s influential private and commercial aviators, vintage aircraft, events that had a significant impact upon the region, local aviation entrepreneurs, the Greenville municipal airport, and Greenville’s renowned annual International Seaplane Fly-In.
 It tells the story of Maine’s Dept. of Inland Fisheries & Wildlife’s flying Warden Service search and rescue missions and research conducted in Maine’s North Woods from Stobie Seaplane Base headquarters, located here in Greenville.

 Our most recent addition is dedicated to the pioneer and contemporary pilots who have contributed to the history of aviation in the region over the years.
 The museum offers

 a fascinating insight into the early days of “bush pilot” activities in the Moosehead Lake environs.

-Located in the “Fireplace Room” in The Center for Moosehead History, exhibits highlight the history of early aircraft, both personal and commercial, the importance of bush pilots to economic growth in the region, including the contributions of Department of Inland Fisheries and Wildlife pilots, development of the Greenville municipal airport, and the origins and growth of Greenville’s annual International Seaplane Fly-In.
+Located in the “Fireplace Room” of The Center for Moosehead History, exhibits highlight the history of early aircraft, both personal and commercial, the importance of bush pilots to economic growth in the region, and the important role of the Department of Inland Fisheries and Wildlife pilots in service of this remote outdoor location.
+Our flying culture also tells about the development of the Greenville municipal airport, and the origins and growth of Moosehead’s Annual International Seaplane Fly-In.

-The Moosehead Riders Snowmobile club has very generously shared a number of artifacts relating to the B-52 Bomber that crashed on Elephant Mountain in 1963.
-Among these items are the parachute used by one of two airmen who were safely ejected, the pilot’s seat that was recently located, nearly fifty years after the crash, scrapbooks, albums and assorted other artifacts and information.
+The unusual story of the B-52 Bomber that crashed on Elephant Mountain in the dead of winter 1963 and claimed the lives of all but two servicemen is commemorated on permanent display.
+Among the items are the parachute used by one of the two airmen who were safely ejected, the pilot’s seat that was recently located, nearly fifty years after the crash, scrapbooks, albums and assorted other artifacts and information.